WICG/turtledove/FLEDGE.md

 The returned `auctionResultPromise` object is _opaque_: it is not possible for any code on the publisher page to inspect the winning ad or otherwise learn about its contents, but it can be passed to a Fenced Frame for rendering.
 (The [Fenced Frame Opaque Source explainer](https://github.com/shivanigithub/fenced-frame/blob/master/explainer/opaque_src.md) has initial thoughts about how this could be implemented.)
 If the auction produces no winning ad, the return value can also be null, although this non-opaque return value leaks one bit of information to the surrounding page.
 In this case, for example, the seller might choose to render a contextually-targeted ad.

 Optionally, `sellerTimeout` can be specified to restrict the runtime (in milliseconds) of the seller's `scoreAd()` script, and `perBuyerTimeouts` can be specified to restrict the runtime (in milliseconds) of particular buyer's `generateBid()` scripts.
 If no value is specified for the seller or a particular buyer, a default timeout of 50 ms will be selected.
 Any timeout higher than 500 ms will be clamped to 500 ms. A key of `'*'` in `perBuyerTimeouts` is used to change the default of unspecified buyers.

+Optionally, `perBuyerGroupLimits` can be specified to limit the number of of interest groups from a particular buyer that participate in the auction.
+A key of `'*'` in `perBuyerGroupLimits` is used to set a limit for unspecified buyers.
+For each buyer, interest groups will be selected to participate in the auction in order of decreasing `priority` up to the specfied limit.
+The value of the limits provided should be able to be represented by a 16 bit unsigned integer.

 A `Permissions-Policy` directive named "run-ad-auction" controls access to the `navigator.runAdAuction()` API.